 All this is the grim backdrop to a love affair between middle-aged recluse Kevern Cohen and the beautiful orphan Ailinn Solomons.
 Their relationship is the crux of the novel and the dialogue between this couple, the way they get to know each other, is handled with wit and sensitivity and disproves the old cliché that happiness writes white.
 (In particular, the rough fisherman’s town where Kevern lives is brought to life in all its candid sensuality: ‘People who have lived for aeons within sound of crashing seas,’ Jacobson notes, ‘and sight of screaming seabirds spearing mackerel, take sex for granted.
 It’s townspeople who find it disarranging.’)
 But the shadow of the disaster hangs over them forever.
 A visit to the capital, now called the ‘Necropolis’, reveals that this pogrom has done what nothing else in history could: crash London’s house prices.
 ‘In the Necropolis the divorce rates were higher than anywhere else.
 So were domestic shootings.
 Men urinated openly in the streets.’
 Pursued by a zealous oddball cop, their love story is subsumed into a dark twist, which in its way makes Jacobson’s novel as chilling as darkness at noon – the rage of an old wise man who sees history beginning to repeat itself.

-Max Dunbar lives in Yorkshire and can be found on twitter as @MaxDunbar1
+Max Dunbar lives in Yorkshire.
+He blogs here and can be found on twitter as @MaxDunbar1

 Howard Jacobson, J: A Novel, (Jonathan Cape, London, 2014) 978-0224101974, Hardback, 336 pages.

 BUY at Blackwell’s in paperback via our affiliate link (free UK P&P)